-- Student who do not make payment or have sufficient financial aid by the posted payment deadline for the semester could be de-registered from their courses. - Students who register after the deadline are expected to make payment or have sufficient financial aid at the time of registration or they could be de-registered. - Students who register less than a week before the start of a semester are not subject to de-registration and are responsible for all charges on their account.
+- Students who do not make payment or have sufficient financial aid by the posted payment deadline for the semester could be deregistered from their courses. - Students who register after the deadline are expected to make payment or have sufficient financial aid at the time of registration or they could be de-registered.